 As with ecosystem revitalization, policy efforts focused on the Delta identify several high priority improvements to the current water conveyance systems and ground and surface storage that have multiple expected benefits and realistic hope for success.
-Included here are actions to improve the performance of the existing conveyance system, functions in the short term.
-Taking "no action" is not acceptable.

-such as dredging the Middle River.
+Included here are actions to improve the performance of the existing conveyance system, such as dredging the Middle River.
 These projects should receive the highest priority in allocation of funds, including bond funds.
 As the new Delta governance entity recommended by Delta Vision is created, it should be charged with implementation of these projects and should allocate or oversee all related funding.
 Until then, the Legislature should provide oversight on the progress of these projects.
 The State of California should complete studies of ground and surface storage as rapidly as possible so they are available to inform decisions about investments in water systems.